WHY JOIN

 Read Full Privacy Statement

-Research Registry — By joining the Research Registry, you will sign an informed consent form and complete surveys to provide your unique perspective.
-These surveys help researchers better understand FTD.
+By joining the Registry Research Study, you will sign an informed consent form and complete surveys to provide your unique perspective.
+These surveys help researchers better understand FTD disorders.
 We will assign you a unique identification code to protect your privacy.

 • Research Registry enrollment requires a person to be at least 18 years of age and a resident of the United States or Canada.*